SABR Baseball Games Project

 - the source of uncommon information

 - every interpretation drawn from others.
 The authority for the subject's vital statistics and major-league stats is Retrosheet.
-If your research leads you to differ from Retrosheet, explain why in a note accompanying your essay.
+If your research leads you to differ from Retrosheet, explain why in a Note.
 Assume that box score information as well as a player’s full statistical line is available elsewhere.

 - avoid quoting team or player statistics unless interesting in some way, in which case state the significance.

-Your writing should conform to standard American English diction and usage, and to the SABR Style Guide.
+Your writing should conform to standard American English diction and usage, and to Parts 1 and 2 of the SABR Style Guide.

 For more on how to avoid plagiarism, see Fred Ivor-Campbell’s guidelines on the BioProject site.

-We ask all SABR authors to help enhance your articles as they appear on the SABR website and making them more interactive for future readers by using Microsoft Word's hyperlink function to link to SABR biographies whenever a player's name appears in your article.
+We ask all SABR authors to help enhance their SABR website-published Games essays and make them more interactive for current and future readers by using Microsoft Word's hyperlink function to link to SABR biographies the first time a player's name appears in the essay.
 Click here for step-by-step instructions on how to do so.
+These links should be added whether or not the player has an existing SABR biography, since SABR assigns all players a page source, held open and blank until a biography is written and posted.

 To go back to the Games Project website, click here.